 With voice garnering a good chunk of total internet searches, it is imperative to optimize your website for voice search.
 This helps increase internet traffic for your existing keywords, and even establish new keywords that you can use to help users find your business.
-In a fast and results-based world, voice search will continue to be part of SEO’s future, and we may see a time where it can surpass traditional written searches.
-With AI Assistant and semantic search paving the way, it is best to make sure you have webpages optimized for voice search.
+In a fast and results-based world, voice search will continue to be part of SEO’s future, and we may see a time where it can surpass traditionally written searches.
+With AI Assistant and semantic search paving the way, it is best to make sure you have web pages optimized for voice search.

 Voice search looks to be a part of the future of SEO, and it is best to come prepared.
 With some of these effective steps, you would be able to utilize voice search to your advantage.